Schnides123/simple-google-news/readme.txt

 There are a handful of optional parameters that you can use to customize the output to your liking.

 **query** – *Default: none*.
-Use this you want to search Google News for a particular word or phrase.
+Use this if you want to search Google News for a particular word or phrase.

 **limit** – *Default: 5, Max: 10*.
 Using the ‘limit’ parameter, you can set the maximum number of results that you would like to display on your post or page.